sp7t/project-athena/CONTRIBUTING.md

     git rebase origin/develop
     ```

-    > **💡 GUI Alternative**: In VSCode, ensure you're on your feature branch, then open the Command Palette (Ctrl/Cmd+Shift+P), type "Git: Rebase Branch" and select `origin/develop` as the target.
+    > **💡 GUI Alternative**: In VS Code, ensure you're on your feature branch, then open the Command Palette (Ctrl/Cmd+Shift+P), type "Git: Rebase Branch" and select `origin/develop` as the target.

 3.  **Resolve conflicts**: If there are merge conflicts, Git will pause the rebase and ask you to resolve them.
 After resolving conflicts, continue the rebase: